 Example of a PNG file with transparent background

-Uploading your design to the Teespring Designer
+Uploading designs to the new Teespring Launcher

 EPS If you have an EPS file, upload away!
 The only restriction when it comes to EPS files is if you have a full color design (10+ colors); for full color designs we ask for it to be a fully vectored only image.
 Sometimes, especially if you’re converting an image, it will contain embedded rasters even though it is an EPS file.
 EPS files with embedded rasters will get rejected upon upload.